itobysq/data_science_portfolio/README.md

 # data_science_portfolio
-A public portfolio to show off data science work that I've done I like using Python Inotebook when I work.
+A public portfolio to show off data science work that I've done I like using IPython Notebook when I work.
 If you don't use this tool, you can still view my projects via the following links:

 Solar_Panel_Degradation_Modeling.ipynb